Building unit plan or group title plan statement search

 Why did the result say ‘No matches found’?

-A CTS search using the same criteria will provide the relevant Community Management Statement number.
-You receive no charges for a BUP/GTP search that returns a result of ‘No matches found’.
+A CTS search using the same criteria will provide the relevant community management statement number.
+No charges apply for a BUP/GTP search that returns a result of ‘No matches found’.

 Can I use a wildcard to search for a BUP/GTP?